BrownieO/mari0-2/README.md

 This fork aims to expand the original prototype of Mari0 2.

 Currently, the first world of Super Mario Bros is feature complete.
+The editor also works without entities.
 However, the software is still in the iteration phase.
 Do not use it for production yet.

+- Download the latest release [here](https://github.com/BrownieO/mari0-2/releases).
-Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to get started.
+- Check the [wiki](https://github.com/BrownieO/mari0-2/wiki) to start contibuting.

-External tools for content creation are available [here](https://github.com/BrownieO/mari0-2-utilities).
+- External tools for content creation are available [here](https://github.com/BrownieO/mari0-2-utilities).

 Developed for LÖVE 11.5